 TERMS OF REFERENCE

-The terms of reference were set by the Core Group, in accordance with national guidance and the initial lines of enquiry arising from the partner agency information collated at referral stage and the review commissioned in November 2017.
+The DHR commenced in November 2017.
+The terms of reference were set by the Core Group, in accordance with national guidance and the initial lines of enquiry arising from the partner agency information collated at referral stage.
 The Core Group agreed to focus on the following lines of enquiry:

-What training and development was delivered on Domestic Abuse and Sexual Violence (DASV) by the Community Safety Partnership during the period covered by the review and how accessible was this to all members of the community?
+What training and development was delivered on Domestic Abuse and Sexual Violence (DASV) by the Community Safety Partnership during the period covered by the review and how accessible was this to members of the community?

-To review the current opportunities for engagement with minority ethnic groups within the community and to establish to what extent existing engagement focuses on health and welfare issues;
+To review the current opportunities for engagement with minority ethnic groups within the community and to establish to what extent existing engagement focuses on health and welfare issues.

-To review Anna’s case with the Torbay Domestic Abuse Service to establish the facts of the case as known, and whether, had any disclosure been made, what service might have been offered and any challenges identified;
+To review Anna’s case with the Torbay Domestic Abuse Service to establish the facts of the case as known, and whether, had any disclosure been made, what service might have been offered and any challenges identified.

-To make contact with Sexual Health Services to discuss their current practice around routine, sensitive enquiry, identify any challenges to this and to identify any further training and developmental needs;
+To make contact with Sexual Health Services to discuss their current practice around routine, sensitive enquiry, identify any challenges to this and to identify any further training and developmental needs.

 To review opportunities to engage with small employers within the local community to raise awareness of DASV and other safeguarding concerns.